Tuckahoe (village), New York

 Tuckahoe /tʌkəˈhoʊ/ is a village in Westchester County, New York, United States.
 One-and-a-half miles long and three-quarters of a mile wide, with the Bronx River serving as its western boundary, the Village of Tuckahoe is approximately sixteen miles north of midtown Manhattan in southern Westchester County.
 As of the 2010 census, the village's population was 6,486.

 The village can be reached by the Metro-North railroad system.
-The Tuckahoe and Crestwood stations are 32 minutes and 34 minutes from New York City's Grand Central Terminal, respectively.